oychao/react-router-alive/README.md

 ## How it works

-A `AliveRoute` component is provided to work within [react-router][1], every target component of `AliveRoute` will be wrapped in a `div` element respectively, **which means your dom structure will be changed if you use this repository**.
-Despite the route being matched or not, all target components will be mounted, of which the css attribute `display` of all wrappers `div` are set to `none` except the matched route.
+A `AliveRoute` component is provided to work within [react-router][1], every target component of `AliveRoute` will be wrapped in a `div` element respectively, **which means your dom structure will be changed if you use this repository, and react-native is not supported for the moment**.

+Despite the route being matched or not, all target components will be mounted, of which the css attribute `display` of all wrapper `div`s are set to `none` except the matched route.

 For now the package only support `"react": ">=16.8.4"` and `"react-router": ">=5.0.0"`.